Lucas04-nhr/HUST-China_2024/wiki/results.md

 #### Characterization of PETase and Degradation Performance in *E. coli* BL21

-Initially, we aimed to evaluate the expression capacity and secretion efficiency of the engineered *Escherichia coli* BL21 strains expressing the dual enzyme system (FAST-PETase-MHETase and MHETase-FAST-PETase).
+Initially, we aimed to evaluate the expression capacity and secretion efficiency of the engineered *E. coli* BL21 strains expressing the dual enzyme system (FAST-PETase-MHETase and MHETase-FAST-PETase).
 The strains were cultivated in LB medium at 37°C, including both engineered strains (PM and MP) and a control strain with an empty vector.
 When the optical density (OD600) reached 0.6-0.8, IPTG was added to induce protein expression, and the cultures were subsequently incubated at 16°C on a shaker for 1 day.
 After incubation, we collected both the supernatant and the pellet, followed by protein affinity chromatography and SDS-PAGE gel electrophoresis to assess protein expression.

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/result/result-13.png" caption="Fig 13.FAST-PETase-MHETase，MHETase-FAST-PETase PAGE-SDS cell lysate (post-purification), cell pellet (left), and purified culture medium (right)" %}